Joshua earned an MBA from USF and writes mostly about software and technology.

 External Failure Costs

-After seeing how many obstacles one aerospace parts manufacture goes through it's no wonder a round trip from LAX to NYC can cost upwards of up to $900!
+After seeing how many obstacles one aerospace parts manufacturer goes through, it's no wonder a round trip from LAX to NYC can cost upwards of $900!
 Each supplier of each part that an aircraft uses for assembly has similar manufacturing techniques as described above.

 Whether you are experienced in production, management, or even quality, I would recommend a career in this sector.
 It could be a very challenging and rewarding experience.